-- Cover your mouth and nose using a tissue or a clean cloth while sneezing or coughing and dispose properly.
+- Cover your mouth and nose using a tissue or a clean cloth while sneezing or coughing and dispose it properly.

 - Wash your hand properly with soap after using the bathroom, before and after eating, and after sneezing or coughing.

-- Clean your frequent using objects with regular household cleaning materials.
+- Clean your frequently using objects with regular household cleaning materials.

 It is better to be careful while traveling around the world.
 Remember to carry the necessary health gear to prevent any kind of disease.
 It is always better to prevent than to cure.
 Stay safe wherever you are.